 The duration of a user action can be broken down into three components:

-- Frontend time: the time required for the browser to render the page
+- Frontend time: The time taken by the browser to render a page

-navigationStartfor page loads or "click time" for XHR actions and user navigations like a button click or click on a link
+navigationStartfor page loads or "click time" for XHR actions and user navigations, such as a click on a button or a link

-endTimeOfLastXHR: if XHR calls are triggered during the process and aren't finished before
+endTimeOfLastXHR: When XHR calls are triggered during the process and aren't finished before

 The user action contributors are calculated as follows: